muralidkt/wordpress-ecs-terraform/README.md

-# wordpress-ecs-terraform
+# Fargate with Terraform

-This repository is used used to deploy a wordpress instance into AWS ECS using Terraform
+Example repository to deploy an ECS cluster hosting a web application.

+This is not completed, yet.